hopsoft/job_contracts/README.md

   def contract_breached!(contract)
     # log and notify apm/monitoring service

-    # re-enqueue to the queue expected by the contract
+    # re-enqueue to a different queue
+    # where the database write will be permitted
+    # i.e. where the contract will not be enforced
     enqueue queue: :default
   end
 end